 Category Wireless Audio Applications

 This category initially started for analogue application’s using a 100% duty cycle.
 As technology has progressed both analogue and digital systems are now in use.
-Digital systems simply transmit data and do not distinguish between audio or video therefore the category is being renamed “Wireless audio and Multimedia streaming” however these systems still require a 100% duty cycle.
+Digital systems simply transmit data and do not distinguish between audio or video therefore the category is being renamed “Wireless Audio and Multimedia Streaming Devices” however these systems still require a 100% duty cycle.

 Please refer to the EC Decisions for specific band information.

-The difference between “Wireless Multimedia and audio streaming” and “data streaming” is that the “Wireless Multimedia and audio streaming” requires a different minimum QOS, particularly in ensuring the latency of any streamed content is such that the coherence of the received data is preserved.
+The difference between “Wireless Audio and Multimedia Streaming” and “data streaming” is that the “Wireless Audio and Multimedia Streaming” requires a different minimum QOS, particularly in ensuring the latency of any streamed content is such that the coherence of the received data is preserved.

 Specific issues